9 Ways to Make Sure Your 1st Reservation is Amazing!

 Always be sure to look around the area of the door before exiting.
 Some kitties are stellar escape artists just waiting for the right moment to make their move!
 Once you’ve made sure you’re in the clear, double check the door is locked by testing the door handle, and always ensure you have any keys before heading out of the house.
 If you ever find yourself in a situation where you have been locked out of the house, this is a great article to guide you on steps to take.

-#8 Coordinate the key handoff
+#8 Coordinating the key return

 So your reservation is ending?
 You’ve had all the kitty cuddles, scooped all the litter, and taken all the adorable furry-friend photos.
 The clients are on their way home, and it’s time to return their keys to them.
 Talking about this during the Meet & Greet is helpful, but not every client will be able to provide an exact date/time for you to return the keys before the reservation starts.